KiandaBPM/KiandaBPM.github.io/getting-started.md

 3. Define your regional settings and time-zone
 4. Configure the mobile app (PWA) settings

-> On completion of this guide you will get a fully customised digital process workspace at https://&lt;businessName&gt;.kianda.com ready for you and your co-workers to use.
+> On completion of this guide, you will get a fully customised digital process workspace at https://&lt;businessName&gt;.kianda.com ready for you and your co-workers to use.
 >

 ## Creating your first process

-Once you have setup your identity you should be able to quick progress to starting creating quick forms or full blown processes with Kianda.
+Once you have setup your identity you should be able to quickly progress to starting creating quick forms or full-blown processes with Kianda.

 Creating your first process in Kianda starts with designing your first form.

-Because Kianda is a forms based process automation platform it all starts with a form.
+Because Kianda is a forms-based process automation platform it all starts with a form.
 It might be a simple contact form or something else more complex but soon you will be able to add more forms like "Follow-up form" or even a "Closure form".

-Although Kianda aims to be intuitive and easy to get started it is never difficult to over engineer.
-So at Kianda we always recommend to do some simple planning before you actually design your first form.
+Although Kianda aims to be intuitive and easy to get started it is never difficult to over-engineer.
+So at Kianda we always recommend doing some simple planning before you actually design your first form.

 It could be something as simple as a quick drawing or as we use a spreadsheet where you quickly log the key components, fields or rules that should be needed in the process.

-In general we normally include the following key steps to build a process in an agile manner:
+In general, we normally include the following key steps to build a process in an agile manner:

 1. Plan process design, forms, fields, rules, log into design spreadsheet
 2. Build forms and fields connecting to data where applicable
-3. Publish to dashboards, anonymous forms or SharePoint for end user distribution
+3. Publish to dashboards, anonymous forms or SharePoint for end-user distribution
 4. Repeat until perfect

-Wen you are ready navigate to https://&lt;businessName&gt;.kianda.com/admin/designer then click "Add new" to create a new process.
+When you are ready, navigate to https://&lt;businessName&gt;.kianda.com/admin/designer then click "Add new" to create a new process.

 ***Platform getting started video***